Do You Need to Repent of Adultery?

 There are widows and divorced women that may make a vow (not necessarily a marriage vow, but could be) while not under a father’s or a husband’s authority and provision, not living in a father’s or husband’s house.
 These women are responsible for their own words and deeds, just as men are.
 See Numbers 30:9.
 We also see this with Ruth and Abigail, they were both widowed and it appears they accepted marriage and made vows to a new husband without first returning to the homes of their fathers and getting their father’s approval.

-What about a single woman who leaves the home of her father before marriage, or a woman who is raised fatherless?
-I don’t have a verse to go on here, because it’s hard to find a verse that addresses such a situation that modern women working outside the home find themselves in today.
+It’s hard to find a verse that addresses the a situation that modern women working outside the home find themselves in today.
 Parents are complicating and making the subject confusing for us all when they encourage their daughters to leave the nest before marriage, and sometimes, even kick the daughter out if she tries to stay longer than the parents want her to.
 It doesn’t appear that it was ever intended for a woman to voluntarily live in or find herself in such a situation.
 It was considered rebellion if a young woman or man left home before marriage.
 Once they were married, then they would leave father and mother and cling to the spouse.
 (Genesis 2:24, Matthew 19:5, Mark 10:7, and Ephesians 5:31.)

 Young single women didn’t just go out and get a job or go off to college.
 If a woman did, she would have likely been considered a woman looking for trouble.
 If she found herself divorced or fatherless, she could seek out a male relative for refuge or sell herself into slavery where she might be taken or given in marriage.
 Either way, she would now have a man to take responsibility for the vows she might make while under his roof, so that she, herself, would not be responsible for the vows she made before she was mature and ready to be, before she understood the consequences of not keeping her vows.